Josh Naylor Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Phillies have the 12th-ranked team ERA among all MLB pitching staffs (4.08).

-- Phillies pitchers combine to allow 105 home runs (1.1 per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to give up the fourth-fewest home runs in baseball (105 total, 1.1 per game).

+- Nola looks for his 10th victory when he makes the start for the Phillies, his 21st of the season.
+He is 9-6 with a 4.27 ERA and 126 strikeouts in 126 1/3 innings pitched.

-- The right-hander's last appearance came on Sunday against the San Diego Padres, when he went seven innings, surrendering three earned runs while giving up five hits.
+- His most recent time out came on Tuesday against the Milwaukee Brewers, when the right-hander threw 7 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.